bitcoin/bitcoin/doc/build-unix.md

     sudo apt-get install libevent-dev libboost-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev

+SQLite is required for the descriptor wallet:

+    sudo apt install libsqlite3-dev

-Berkeley DB is required for the wallet.
+Berkeley DB is required for the legacy wallet.
 Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install Berkeley DB 5.1 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
 Otherwise, you can build Berkeley DB [yourself](#berkeley-db).

-SQLite is required for the descriptor wallet:

-    sudo apt install libsqlite3-dev

 To build Bitcoin Core without wallet, see [*Disable-wallet mode*](#disable-wallet-mode)